The Maximum Student-to-Teacher Ratio in this class is 20 to 1.

 Art: In order to develop the creative talents of each child, art projects are produced each week through varied medium.

 Library: The students visit the school library once a week.
 Students use the library as a resource for projects, fieldwork and personal advancement.

-Field Trips: To appreciate our community more, the students take a number of field trips that may include a pottery studio, symphonies or plays, recycling plant, ice skating at Comcast Arena and a short hike in the mountains.
+Field Trips To appreciate our community more, the students take a number of field trips that may include Village Theater Play, visit to a fish hatchery, Albertson’s Healthy Eating tour, and a trip to the State Capitol in Olympia.